School shooting: Brazil

 In Brazil, school shootings and similar attacks, usually involving melee weapons or improvised explosives, have been on the rise since 2022.
 Multiple potential explanations exist, including the glorification of American mass murderers leading to a copycat "globalization" of such incidents, with the perpetrators often seeking to replicate American attacks.
 For example, Wellington Menezes de Oliveira, the perpetrator of the Rio de Janeiro school shooting, cited Seung-Hui Cho, the perpetrator of the Virginia Tech shooting, as a "brother" and thanked him for his "bravery" and "leading the way"; The perpetrators of the Suzano school shooting were heavily inspired by the Columbine High School massacre.
 Other theories include the spread of conspiracy theories, hate speech and extremist propaganda.

 Russia

 School shootings have been on the rise in Russia since the events of the COVID-19 pandemic, possibly attributed to increasing social isolation, school bullying, and a strong military culture, similar to the United States' "gun culture".
 Online groups also praise individuals who commit such attacks, leading to a copycat crime effect.
 In February 2022, with immediate effect, the Supreme Court of Russia declared such groups as a terrorist movement to combat constant copycat attacks.

+Turkey

+While mass school shootings are known to happen in the USA, occurrences of this tragedy have recently also heightened in Turkey.
+The authorities wish to keep the public calm and have the narrative under control.